markstringer-dti/markstringer-dti.github.io/dti.md

 Dealing with the problems that you find and making them clear to your team and your sponsors can be a rough ride.
 It can be hard to stick to it.
 It needs an ability to talk about the real problems.
 It also needs the ability to be understanding when people call you not very nice names.
 But there there are two very good reasons why you still should do it.

-Reason number one is that, despite the resistance you might experience, solving these problems is still the best chance you've got of delivering this project that seems to be impossible.
-That's a solid reason.
+Reason number: solving these problems is still the best chance you've got of delivering this project that seems to be impossible.
+That's a solid and compelling reason.

 But reason number two is possibly for me, just as important: I know what happens when you don't.